Quriosity0/Abaddon-Linux/README.md

-## Abaddon-Linux
+### Abaddon-Linux
-An alternative Discord client with voice support made with C++ and GTK 3 for linux I am not the author of Abaddon.
+An alternative Discord client with voice support made with C++ and GTK 3 for linux.

+#I am not the author of Abaddon.
 His original page can be found [here](https://github.com/uowuo/abaddon)

-# If you want to build it manually
+## If you want to build it manually
 1. Install dependencies
     * On Ubuntu 22.04 (Jammy)/Debian 12 (bookworm) and newer:
       ```Shell